-9 Arguments For
+Arguments For

-10 1) Colorado's current minimum wage is too low to provide a basic standard of 11 living.
-Full-time workers making the minimum wage in Colorado earn approximately 12 \$17,285 annually, or about \$300 per week after taxes, and some must rely on public 13 assistance to make ends meet.
-While the minimum wage has increased only 14 21 percent since 2007, when the last voter-approved increase in the minimum wage 15 was enacted, the cost of living in Colorado has increased more steeply.
-For example, the overall average rent price in the Denver metro area has increased about 16 17 37 percent, from approximately \$946 in 2007 to about \$1,292 in 2015.

-Raising the minimum wage may help businesses.
+- 1) Colorado's current minimum wage is too low to provide a basic standard of living.
+Full-time workers making the minimum wage in Colorado earn approximately \$17,285 annually, or about \$300 per week after taxes, and some rely on public assistance to make ends meet.
+While the minimum wage has increased only 21 percent since 2007 (when the last voter-approved increase in the minimum wage went into effect), prices for basic necessities such as health care and housing have increased more steeply.
+For example, the overall average rent price in the Denver metro area has increased about 37 percent, from approximately \$946 in 2007 to about \$1,292 in 2015. - 2) Raising the minimum wage may help businesses.
 Higher wages may improve employee productivity and morale and reduce turnover.
 This is especially important for businesses that pay the minimum wage, as they tend to have very high turnover.
 Hiring and training new employees can be very costly for businesses.
 Lower turnover translates into more experienced, more productive workers and significant cost savings.

-24 Arguments Against
+Arguments Against